 Similar bottlenecks can occur in the shipping or logistics industries, so it is important to ensure that shipments are booked and at port well in advance of the shipment date.

 Most Chinese port areas will be closed completely or will be operating at a limited capacity, so they are best avoided as much as possible at this time.
 During this period of the year, most aspects of Chinese logistics are faced with a staff shortage as people return home, and thus transporting goods can also become significantly more expensive.

-To add to these difficulties, during the week-long holiday no payments can be processed to and from China or Hong Kong.
+To add to these difficulties, during the long holiday period limited payments can be processed to and from China or Hong Kong depending on banks and local policies.
 Often the most suitable course of action is to settle all payments before Chinese New Year, to avoid any potential problems with late payment fees.

 Communicating with suppliers and planning ahead will go a long way to ensuring that effects on cash flow are minimized as far as possible.

 Red packets, or ‘hongbao’ in Mandarin and ‘lai see’ in Cantonese, are commonly given during the Chinese New Year Period.
 The significance of these red packets are the red envelopes themselves, which are seen to symbolize energy, happiness, and good luck.
 Therefore, when a red envelope is given, this is seen as sending good wishes, happiness, and luck to the receiver.

 Traditionally, if you have started earning an income, you should be giving red packets to close family members that are unmarried and younger than you or retirees.
 However, this is a general rule only, and there is no hard-and-fast rule on who to give a red packet to as well as how much to give.

 In Chinese companies, however, red envelopes are often given as a form of a 13th month salary — through issuing double pay in January, issuing a bonus over the Chinese New Year or via WeChat red envelopes.
 This is typically given on the last day of the working day before the Chinese New Year holiday.